narger-ef/LowMemoryFHEResNet20/README.md

 In the `notebook` folder, it is possible to find different useful notebooks that can be used in order to compute the precision of a computation, with respect to the plain model, in details for each layer.

-## Declaration

-This is a proof of concept and, even though parameters are created wtih $\lambda \geq 128$ security bits (according to [Homomorphic Encryption Standards](https://homomorphicencryption.org/standard)), this circuit should not be used in production.

 ## Authors
 (To be removed before submitting the paper)